PatrickCallaghan/datastax-tickdb/README.md

 # DataStax Tick Data

-This is a simple example of using C* as a tick data store for financial market data.
+This is a simple example of REST services that query a Cassandra cluster for financial market data.

 ## Running the Demo